Booneville, Mississippi

 Booneville /ˈbuːnvɪl/ is a city in the U.S. state of Mississippi and is the county seat of Prentiss County.
 It is located in the hilly North Mississippi region, and ecologically is part of the Southeastern Plains region.

 The city of Booneville is nicknamed "the City of Hospitality," in reference to the town's southern hospitality.
-The city flag, welcome sign, and city website bear the image of a magnolia blossom, a symbol of hospitality as well as the state flower of Mississippi.
+The city flag, welcome sign, and city website have an image of a magnolia blossom, a symbol of hospitality as well as the state flower of Mississippi.
 Booneville was incorporated in 1861 and named after R.H.
 Boone, a relative of Daniel Boone.
 The population was 8,743 at the 2010 census.
 It is one of 21 certified Mississippi retirement cities.

 Booneville is home to Northeast Mississippi Community College, the tenth-largest community college by enrollment in the state.

 History

 The land of Booneville was bought by B.B.
 Boone, G.W.
 Williams, and W.P.
 Curlee from the Chickasaw tribesman Le-Ho-Yea.
 The community was named for settler Colonel Reuben Holman Boone, a relative of Daniel Boone, the early American pioneer.
 The city was initially planned in 1848 as part of the construction on the Mobile and Ohio Railroad.
 While the settlement grew rapidly in its early years, the American Civil War began just as the city incorporated in 1861 and slowed the city's progress.